animesh/full_dia/docs/quickstart.md

 * **Precursor.Quantity.Deep** corrected quantity of the precursor.
 * **RT** the retention time of the precursor.
 * **IM** the ion mobility of the precursor.

----
-## Troubleshooting
-- Please create a GitHub issue and we will respond as soon as possible.
-- Email: songjian2022@suda.edu.cn

----